zaksabeast/PokemonRNGGuides/guides/Ultra Sun and Ultra Moon/Stationary RNG.md

 ---
-title: "Stationary RNG"
+title: 'Stationary RNG'
-description: "RNG the overworld Pokemon to have 6 IVs"
+description: 'RNG the overworld Pokemon to have 6 IVs'
-slug: "retail-usum-stationary"
+slug: 'retail-usum-stationary'
 ---

 ## Tools